Peter Parker (Marvel Cinematic Universe): Avengers’ Civil War and Adrian Toomes

-Later, while on the way to pick Liz for the homecoming dance, Parker discovers Toomes is Liz's father and Toomes also deduces Parker is Spider-Man.
-Despite Toomes warning him not to interfere with his business, Parker abandons Liz to stop Toomes from stealing a Damage Control (DODC) cargo plane that is shipping equipment from Avengers Tower using his homemade suit.
+Later, while on his way to pick up Liz for the homecoming dance, Parker discovers Toomes is Liz's father and Toomes also deduces Parker is Spider-Man.
+Toomes gives Parker one final chance to not interfere with his business out of gratitude for Parker previously saving Liz's life, but Parker abandons Liz to stop Toomes from stealing a Damage Control cargo plane that is shipping equipment from Avengers Tower using his homemade suit.
 When Toomes' Vulture suit is damaged, Parker saves his life, but leaves him in a web for the DODC and Hogan to arrest.
 The next day at school, Liz is angry at Parker for abandoning her before tearfully informing him that she and her mother will be moving away since Toomes is imprisoned.
-Hogan brings Parker to Avengers Compound, where Stark congratulates him on defeating Toomes and offers him a place in the Avengers, showcasing the newly-developed Iron Spider armor with it.
-Parker rejects and prefers to stay as the friendly neighborhood Spider-Man in Queens, and while wearing his Spider-Man suit, he is caught by May.
+Hogan brings Parker to Avengers Compound, where Stark congratulates him on defeating Toomes, admits he underestimated him and offers him a place in the Avengers, showcasing the newly developed Iron Spider armor with it.
+Parker declines the offer, preferring to focus on local activities in Queens.
+When Stark returns the Spider-Man suit to him, Parker puts it on, at which point a shocked May learns he is Spider-Man.

-Infinity War and resurrection
+Fight against Thanos

-In 2018, while headed on field trip, Parker sees the Q-Ship above New York City and asks Ned to cover for him as he leaves the school bus.
+In 2018, while headed on a field trip, Parker sees the Q-Ship above New York City and asks Ned to cover for him as he leaves the school bus.
 As Spider-Man, he helps Stark fight Cull Obsidian and follows Ebony Maw—who had captured Stephen Strange–to his spaceship.
 This prompts Stark to fly into space and rescue Parker, sending the Iron Spider armor to Parker.
 He and Stark rescue Strange and kill Maw, and Stark officially declares Parker an Avenger.
 The spaceship lands on the planet Titan, where Parker, Stark, and Strange are confronted by some members of the Guardians of the Galaxy, before they realize that they are both on the same side: stopping Thanos.
-Thanos eventually arrives and Parker helps subdue him along with Strange, Stark, Peter Quill, Drax, and Mantis.
+Thanos eventually arrives and Parker helps subdue him along with Stark, Strange, Peter Quill, Drax, and Mantis.
 However, Quill attacks Thanos, making Parker lose his grip on removing the Infinity Gauntlet.
-Parker rescues an unconscious Mantis, Quill, Drax, and Nebula after Thanos throws Titan's moon at them.
+Parker rescues an unconscious Quill, Drax, Nebula, and Mantis after Thanos throws Titan's moon at them.
 Thanos leaves and is successful in disintegrating half of all life, including Parker, in the Blip.

-In 2023, Parker is restored to life by Bruce Banner and is brought via a portal to the destroyed Avengers Compound to assist the Avengers in defeating an alternate 2014 Thanos.
-Parker reunites with Stark, who later sacrifices his life to save the universe; Parker attends his funeral and returns to high school, reuniting with Ned.
+In 2023, Parker is restored to life and is brought via a portal to the destroyed Compound to assist the Avengers and their allies in defeating an alternate 2014 Thanos.
+Parker reunites with Stark, who later sacrifices his life to save the universe; Parker attends his funeral and returns to high school, having a heartfelt reunion with Ned.